 Image source: Country Living

 We hope this has given you enough ideas to keep your next snow day full of fun things to do, and winter craft activities to keep the whole family occupied on dark winter weekends!
-For more inspiration on winter craft ideas, check out our guide to Christmas tree decorations you can make yourself.
-You can find more DIY guides and craft ideas at the thortful blog.
+For more inspiration on winter craft ideas, check out our guide to Christmas tree decorations you can make yourself, or tips on how to make a scrapbook.